 Looking to Fight a DC Traffic Ticket?

-Fighting a DC traffic ticket at the DC DMV in front of a hearing examiner/administrative law judge can be an intimidating, overwhelming and time consuming process.
+Fighting a DC traffic ticket at the DC DMV in front of a hearing examiner/administrative law judge can be an intimidating, overwhelming and time-consuming process.
 The process can also be very daunting and confusing if you are not familiar with it or have no experience fighting a traffic ticket at the DC DMV.
 What most people don’t know is that they have different options as to how to respond to a ticket.
 Most people think their only options are to either admit or deny.
-However, the option to admit with an explanation is also available.
+However, the option to admit to an explanation is also available.